Analysis and Numerical Approximation of Stationary Second-Order Mean Field Game Partial Differential Inclusions: Numerical Experiments

-For each numerical experiment we take the domain $\Omega$ of the continuous problem \eqref{weakform} to be the unit square.
+For the experiments given in sections~\ref{sec:numexp_1} and~\ref{sec:numexp_2}, we take~$\Omega\subset \mathbb{R}^2$ to be the unit square, and we consider the continuous problem \eqref{weakform} where we let the diffusion coefficient $\nu=1$ and the reaction coefficient $\kappa=0$.
+The choice of Hamiltonian $H:\overline{\Omega}\times\mathbb{R}^2\to\mathbb{R}$ for both experiments is set to be

+It is clear from \eqref{H-test} that $b(x,{\alpha})\coloneqq \alpha$ for $(x,\alpha) \in \overline{\Omega}\times\overline{B_1(0)}\subset \mathbb{R}^2$ and hence $\|b\|_{C(\overline{\Omega}\times\mathcal{A};\mathbb{R}^2)}=1$.
+Moreover, the subdifferential $\partial_pH:\Omega\times\mathbb{R}^2\rightrightarrows \mathbb{R}^2$ is given by

+The choices of the coupling term $F$ and source $G\in H^{-1}(\Omega)$ differ between both experiments.
 The computations are performed on a sequence of uniform, conforming, shape-regular, weakly acute meshes on $\Omega$.
-The artificial diffusion coefficient we use in each experiment is identically zero.
-The choice of Hamiltonian $H:\mathbb{R}^2\to\mathbb{R}$ for each experiment is set to be

-It is clear from \eqref{H-test} that $b(x,{\alpha})\coloneqq \alpha$ for $(x,\alpha) \in \overline{\Omega}\times\overline{B_1(0)}\subset \mathbb{R}^2$ and hence $\|b\|_{C(\overline{\Omega}\times\mathcal{A})}=1$.
-Moreover, the subdifferential $\partial_pH:\mathbb{R}^2\rightrightarrows \mathbb{R}^2$ is given by

-In each experiment we consider the continuous problem \eqref{weakform} where we assume the diffusion to be $\nu=1$ and the reaction coefficient to be $\kappa=0$.
-The choices of the coupling term $F$ and source $G\in H^{-1}(\Omega)$ differ between both experiments.

-We employ a fixed-point approximation of \eqref{weakdisc} that follows the fixed point process described in the proof of Theorem~\ref{Full'}.
-In each iteration we approximate the discrete HJB equation \eqref{weakformdisc1} via a policy iteration method and we resolve the linear system resulting from the discrete KFP equation \eqref{weakformdisc2} via LU factorisation.
+The formula~\eqref{eta-iota} shows that the inclusion of artificial diffusion is not always necessary when $\nu$ is large enough on strictly acute meshes.
+In order to test this also for weakly acute meshes, we take the artificial diffusion coefficient to be identically zero. {To compute the discrete solution on a given mesh, we employ a fixed-point approximation of \eqref{weakdisc} that is based on solving the discrete HJB equation and discrete KFP equation alternately until convergence.} In each iteration we approximate the discrete HJB equation \eqref{weakformdisc1} via a policy iteration method and we resolve the linear system resulting from the discrete KFP equation \eqref{weakformdisc2} via LU factorization.
 For an introduction to policy iteration in general we refer the reader to \cite{bellman1954theory,howard1960dynamic}.
 We used the open-source finite element software Firedrake \cite{rathgeber2016firedrake} to perform the computations.